-- Another flight control team engineer ensures that the correct configuration of data, video and voice communication links is maintained.
+- In addition, the FCT engineer ensures that the correct configuration of data, video and voice communication links is maintained.

 - If any failure occurs, Columbus mostly relies on redundant systems for automatic back up; other actions may include switching off certain systems or stopping payload activities until the fault is diagnosed and fixed.

 All system anomalies or failures are analysed not only by the Flight Control Team but also by an Engineering Support Team (EST).